George Morrison (1919–2000)

 Morrison’s solo exhibition Wood Collage Impressions opens at the Carl N. Gorman Museum, University of California, Davis, CA (Mar 16–Apr 13).

-In the late 1970s Morrison and Hazel build and establish their home and Red Rock studio on the Grand Portage Indian Reservation.
+In the late 1970s Morrison, Hazel and Briand build and establish their home and Red Rock studio on the Grand Portage Indian Reservation.

 “We looked all around here for a place to live; the idea was to retire up here.
 We looked all around on the reservation shores, found this place, and called it Red Rock because of the kind of rock, jasper, that’s around here.
 It’s part of my magic.”